Argentina urges U.S. appeals court to delay payment to creditors

 The holdout creditors in this case include Elliott Management Corp affiliate NML Capital Ltd and the Aurelius Capital Management funds.
 Spokesmen for NML and Aurelius had no immediate comment or did not respond to a request for comment Tuesday.

-The 2nd Circuit sent the case back to Griesa to have him address how the bond payment formula would work and determine how the court’s injunctions would apply to third parties, such as Bank of New York Mellon Corp (BK.N), which acts as trustee for the exchange bondholders.
+The 2nd Circuit sent the case back to Griesa to have him address how the bond payment formula would work and determine how the court’s injunctions would apply to third parties, such as Bank of New York Mellon Corp, which acts as trustee for the exchange bondholders.

 In its brief on Tuesday, Argentina said Griesa’s order failed to address the 2nd Circuit’s concerns about how the injunction would apply to third parties by “sweepingly” holding that it must bind them.